 The power of EMDR never ceases to amaze me, even as I have questioned my own ability to do it “right.”

 Yesterday, as my therapist sat there, tapping the tops of my hands, I visualized so many moments like the one above–moments I did not want to even share aloud, because the shame and embarrassment of sharing is still very alive inside of me.
-I remembered a time, when we traveled into the mountains of New Mexico and I became desperate for a bathroom stop.
+I remembered a time, when we traveled to the mountains and I became desperate for a bathroom stop.
 My mom and her boyfriend were not happy with me and told me that I needed to just stop being nervous–“I was fine.”
 Only, I wasn’t fine and, unfortunately, I couldn’t wait.
 Much to my mortification the inevitable happened–I had an accident, because they wouldn’t stop–something that should never happen to a 9 or 10 year old girl.
 I remembered sitting in the bathroom, curled over, crying silently to myself, wishing the pain would just stop.
 I remembered being convinced that I was dying of appendicitis, begging my mom to Please, just take me to the doctor!

 I remembered so many things.